4 Ways You Save Money When Working With an Accountant

 It wastes precious business time to have you or your employees handle duties they are unqualified for.
 Not only does it lead to inefficiency, but it also limits the time spent on other essential business functions.
 Eventually, this causes business lags and losses that lower your profitability.

 Is your time not better spent handling the core aspects of your business?
 This mainly implies bettering your product or services and understanding the market.
 It allows you to serve your customers well and even attract more revenue as you stabilize your business.
 This sets up a platform for your business to grow rapidly and prosperously.

 Please get in touch with us if you are ready to cut down your company’s business costs.
 We have a team of highly-experienced accountants who have worked at some of the nation’s largest firms.
 We can help you bridge your accounting functions with your business goals to experience more profitability.

-Kayla Schulte is an Accounting Manager at Lutz with over four years of experience in accounting.
-She is responsible for performing audits, reviews and compilations for clients with a focus on the retail, nonprofit, governmental and employee benefit plan industries.
+Kayla Schulte is an Audit Manager at Lutz.
+She began her career in 2015.
+She is responsible for performing audits, reviews, and compilations for clients and employee benefit plans with a focus on the retail, nonprofit, and governmental industries.
 In addition, Schulte assists with business income tax return preparation and bookkeeping.

 We work to simplify complexities, help make critical business decisions, and confidently focus on the things that are truly important to you.
 We embrace your business as our own to spark the right solutions and help you thrive.